Ukraine-Russia War – Fight Misinformation Using a VPN

 There are threats, but Russia will have a tough time claiming actual success.
 Information is manipulated heavily, and this is not happening the first time.

 Whenever there is a war, combat happens on multiple fronts.
 Of course, the most prominent is the battleground.
 Other than this, opponents try to defeat each other on the media front as well.
 It happens by circulating fake success news so that their opponents feel demotivated, the rucksack is caused, and fake propaganda is promoted.
-This is what happens once again.
+This is what happened once again.

 Many official news websites are not accessible to Russians and Ukrainians, geo-restrictions are imposed, and every news/report is scrutinized thoroughly.